How to use F keys on Mac: Updated 2025 guide

 • F11 turns the volume down

-• F12 turns the value up
+• F12 turns the volume up

 Depending on your default settings, the function keys list might work on its own or require an fn key (a modifier function key) to be pressed first.